inspectIT/inspectit-ocelot/README.md

 #### My Java application does not start or it exits immediately when I use the agent.

 In this case, check your Java command and ensure that you have not accidentally removed your application.
-You'll most likely have a command like `java -javaagent:inspectit-oce-agent.jar` or `java -javaagent:inspectit-oce-agent.jar -version`.
+You'll most likely have a command like `java -javaagent:inspectit-ocelot-agent.jar` or `java -javaagent:inspectit-ocelot-agent.jar -version`.
 Starting Java without an application but the agent will work but does not make sense because the agent will initialize itself and then the JVM will properly shut down because it has no application to execute.
 It's like executing just `java`.

 ## Behind the Scenes

-inspectIT OCE is mainly driven by [NovaTec Consulting GmbH](https://www.novatec-gmbh.de/), a German consultancy firm that specializes in software performance.
+inspectIT Ocelot is mainly driven by [NovaTec Consulting GmbH](https://www.novatec-gmbh.de/), a German consultancy firm that specializes in software performance.